 7. Subsidies: Not really a barrier – but European rules currently prohibit much inter-member state competition to ‘buy’ inward investment, and these ‘state aid’ rules are policed pretty firmly, especially when one member state complains that another member state is being over-generous.
 But there is likely to be much less concern when the loser is the UK, and the grateful recipient of new investment – and jobs – is within the EU.

 We, of course, will be equally free to start subsidising industries that are losing out to EU competition.
+It is probably one of the reasons why Jeremy Corbyn wants us to leave the Single Market.
 You will have your own view about whether this will be a good thing.

 What about Inward Investment?
 Imagine yourself sitting in Tokyo or Mumbai deciding whether to put down a new production line either in the UK or in an EU member state, both of which are vying for your attention and appear to offer similar costs and benefits – except for the threat of new non-tariff barriers, and the inability to influence European manufacturing policies.
 Did anyone ever get fired for choosing to invest in a market of 450 million people?

 There is no short-term economic damage but slowly, year on year, the UK would begin to fall behind.

 But, but, but … surely all these behaviours will reduce competition, raise prices, lower member state economic growth rates and harm EU consumers?
 Their imposition would surely damage EU GDP, maybe as much as the UK.
 Yes – but that applies to all trade barriers, including tariffs.
 Often, however, it makes political and social sense to impose tariffs and non-tariff barriers if they protect jobs in regions of high unemployment and/or in sectors that are under economic pressure.
 And large companies can be very persuasive when encouraging politicians to protect their business models against ‘unfair’ competition from those awful Anglo-Saxons.